iamareebjamal/CompLab_amu/README.md

 Which refers to the program "Swap 2 numbers without using a 3rd variable."

+*PATTERN* files are the pattern codes which were given in assignments.

 The files which are not marked as the above format are miscellaneous and not part of the course and only for extra learning purposes.